mivalov/rwdp/rwdp/templates/pages/base/Page-setup-instuctions.md

   ---

-  **It is intended that every page that "extends" the base template page has its own seperate CSS file, so that we keep things organized.**
+  **It is intended that every page that "extends" the base template page has its own separate CSS file, so that we keep things organized.**

   The base template page is build in a way that the stylesheet link for the child template is called **LAST** after all other stylesheet links!
   This is so that if you want to overwrite the default styling for your new page, you can easily do it!